Slave-spin approach to the Anderson-Josephson quantum dot: Abstract

 \section{Abstract}

 We study a strongly interacting quantum dot connected to two superconducting leads using a slave-spin representation of the dot.
-At the mean-field level the problem maps into a resonant level model with superconducting leads, coupled to an auxiliary spin-1/2 variable accounting for the parity of the dot.
+At the mean-field level, the problem maps to a resonant level model with superconducting leads, coupled to an auxiliary spin-1/2 variable accounting for the parity of the dot.
 We obtain the mean-field phase diagram, showing a transition between a Kondo (singlet) and a local moment (doublet) regime, corresponding to the $0-\pi$ transition of the junction.
 The mean-field theory qualitatively captures the Kondo singlet phase and its competition with superconductivity for weak values of the BCS gap, including the non-trivial dependence of the Andreev bound states on the interaction, but fails in the doublet regime where it predicts a dot decoupled from the bath.
 Using diagrammatic techniques and a random phase approximation, we include fluctuations on top of the mean-field theory to describe finite-frequency dynamics of the effective spin variable.
 This leads to the formation of high-energy Hubbard bands in the spectral function and a coherent Kondo peak with a BCS gap at low energies.
-Finally, we compute the Josephson current and the induced superconducting correlations on the dot.
+We compute the Josephson current and the induced superconducting correlations on the dot.
+Finally, we evaluate the microwave response in the strongly interacting Kondo regime.